🏞 Perfect One Day Trip to Yosemite: How to See It All (2023)

 First-time visitors to America’s favorite national park will be thrilled by how many beautiful, iconic sights they can experience in such a short amount of time.

-The trick is to arrive early, leave late, and to study this travel guide!
-If you follow this day trip itinerary closely, you will explore all of the Yosemite must-see destinations at the best times of day.
-These include:
+If you follow this day trip itinerary closely, you will explore all of Yosemite’s must-see destinations at the best times of the day.

 1. Sunrise at Tunnel View